 Between vines of Negroamaro and Susumaniello grow wild asparagus, fennel, chicory, mallow and chamomile.
 The beguiling fragrance blends with the salty sea breeze.
 The Adriatic coast is just one kilometre from the Vigna Castello vineyard.
 In the hinterland, the massive tower of Castello Serranova rises from dense olive groves.
 We are in the middle of Vallone country.

 "Viticulture was foreign to me and my sister.
 Fortunately, we could always count on excellent employees.
-And Dottore Lazzari was always faithfully at our side."
+And Dottore Lazzari has always been faithfully at our side."

-The special microclimate of Serranova gives the wine a special note.
-The purebred Negroamaro has long been one of the most famous top wines in Italy.
-The charming hosts invite you to a snack in the stylishly
+The special microclimate of Serranova gives the wine a special touch.
+The purebred Negroamaro has long been one of Italy's best-known top wines.
+The charming hostesses invite you to a snack in the stylishly furnished

 Vittoria and Maria Teresia tell how they took over the management of Vallone because their brother died much too young through a tragic stroke of fate.
 Maria Teresia was studying architecture at the time.
 "I knew something about that.
-However, viticulture was foreign to me and my sister.
+Viticulture, however, was foreign to me and my sister.
 Fortunately, we could always count on excellent employees.
-And Dottore Lazzari has always been faithfully at our side."
-For decades, the agronomist has been running Vallone's business.
+And Dottore Lazzari was always faithfully at our side."
+The agronomist has been running Vallone's business for decades.
 He and the two sisters form a family team.
-For some years, the renowned enologist Graziana Grassini has also been part of it.
+For some years now, the renowned oenologist Graziana Grassini has also been part of it.
 Three women, one man.
-No problem for Lazzari?
+Not a problem for Lazzari?

 "Not at all.
-I appreciate being able to work with these charming ladies.
+I appreciate being able to work with the charming ladies.
 Since I'm the cock of the walk, I get spoiled accordingly."
 The likeable manager laughs happily.
-In general, there is a lot of laughter on this afternoon.
+In general, there is a lot of laughter this afternoon.
 Vallone is not just any producer.
 Behind it are four extremely warm-hearted people.
-They consider their wines as a precious gift, which the ocher-colored earth of Apulia has entrusted to them.
+They regard their wines as a precious gift entrusted to them by the ocher-colored earth of Puglia.